iiasa/Condor_run_R/troubleshooting.md

 - The [templates are adapted to your cluster](configuring.md#configuring-templates-for-a-different-cluster).
 - You are using [up-to-date scripts](README.md#updating).

-## The script does not progress

-The output may be blocked.
-On Linux, this can happen on account of entering CTRL-S, enter CTRL-Q to unblock.
-On Windows, this may happen when clicking on the Command Prompt window.
-Give the window focus and hit backspace or enter CTRL-Q to unblock it.
-To get rid of this annoying behavior permanently, right-click on the Command Prompt title bar and select **Defaults**.
-In the dialog that appears, in the **Options** tab, deselect **QuickEdit Mode** and click **OK**.
-After doing so, you can left-click and drag to select text in the Command Prompt window only after first entering CTRL-M or selecting the **Edit → Mark** menu item.

-## You get `ERROR: No credential stored for` *`<user>@<domain>`* but did store your credentials

-Try to submit again.
-It might be a transient error.

-If not, you may have recently changed your password and need to store your user credentials again with [`condor_store_cred add`](https://htcondor.readthedocs.io/en/latest/man-pages/condor_store_cred.html) (see above).

 ## You continue to get a `Submission lock file` message

 For technical reasons, you cannot submit two things at the same time, though two sets of jobs can run at the same time: it is just the submission stage that cannot be parallel.
 For that reason a lock file is used that notifies that a submission is ongoing.
 When you run the submit script while the lock file exists, the script will wait until it disappears.